ngeor/blog/_posts/2017/2017-12-29-adding-webdriverio-tests.md

     npm run wdio -- -b %app.baseurl%
 ```

-Notice that I'm passing the base URL I configured in the <a href="{{ site.baseurl }}/2017/12/29/waiting-for-the-correct-version-after-deployment.html">previous post</a> in the %app.baseurl% configuration parameter.
+Notice that I'm passing the base URL I configured in the <a href="{% post_url 2017/2017-12-29-waiting-for-the-correct-version-after-deployment %}">previous post</a> in the %app.baseurl% configuration parameter.
 This way the tests run against the correct environment.

 <strong>PhantomJS problems with Alpine</strong>